-Nassau University Medical Center\ 2201 Hempstead Turnpike, East Meadow, NY, 11554
+2201 Hempstead Turnpike, East Meadow, NY, 11554

-North Shore University Hospital 300 Community Drive, Manhasset, NY, 11030
+300 Community Drive, Manhasset, NY, 11030

-\NUMC is preferred for incidents involving minors.
+NUMC is preferred for incidents involving minors.

-Additional Rights for Reporting Individuals and Complainants in Sexual Assault, Dating Violence, Domestic violence, and stalking cases include: the right to have the University issue a "No Contact Order" consistent with the procedures outlined in the Code of Conduct and/or the Anti-Discrimination.
-Harassment (Including Sexual Misconduct) and Retaliation Policy which also provides for prompt review; to be assisted by Public Safety in obtaining an Order of Protection or an equivalent protective or restraining order; to receive a copy of the Order of Protection or equivalent when received by the University and be provided with the opportunity to speak with a Public Safety Officer to answer questions and explain the provisions of the order; to receive assistance from Public Safety in effecting an arrest when an Order of Protection is violated.
+Complainants in Sexual Assault, Dating Violence, Domestic violence, and stalking cases include: the right to have the University issue a "No Contact Order9" consistent with the procedures outlined in the Code of Conduct and/or the Anti-Discrimination.
+Harassment (Including Sexual Misconduct) and Retaliation Policy which also provides for prompt review; to be assisted by Public Safety in obtaining an Order of Protection10 or an equivalent protective or restraining order; to receive a copy of the Order of Protection or equivalent when received by the University and be provided with the opportunity to speak with a Public Safety Officer to answer questions and explain the provisions of the order; to receive assistance from Public Safety in effecting an arrest when an Order of Protection is violated.